alaasmagi/vacation-planner-app/README.md

 * **Details** - View for employees to display one specific VacationRequest.
 * **Edit** - View for employess to create or edit VacationRequest.

+## Design choices

+### Database
+I kept persistence lightweight with SQLite and a single-entity data model.
+That keeps the schema small, easy to reason about, and fast to evolve.
+IDs use GUIDs (via the shared BaseEntity), which is a standard, low-collision approach.
+For request state I use an enum (Pending/Approved/Rejected) to avoid stringly-typed status bugs.

+### Backend
+The backend follows a clean, layered structure: Domain holds the core entity and rules, Application contains the business service, DataAccess isolates EF Core and repositories, and Web exposes both MVC and REST endpoints.
+Contracts and DTOs sit between layers to keep dependencies explicit and map only the fields needed for each boundary.
+I also reuse my own alaasmagi.Base.* NuGet packages for shared abstractions and base classes, so the project stays consistent with other apps.

+### Frontend
+The client is a focused React + TypeScript SPA used by employees.
+It talks to the REST API and keeps the UI simple: submit a request, view existing requests, and check status.
+Admins/managers use the separate MVC UI served by the backend, so the employee-facing SPA stays clean and lightweight.

+## Features

+Main application features include:

+* Vacation request creation with start/end dates and optional comment
+* Automatic validation of date ranges and duration
+* Status tracking with Pending, Approved, Rejected
+* Full CRUD REST API for vacation requests
+* React SPA for employees
+* MVC UI for managers/admins
+* Environment-driven configuration (.env) for DB, ports, and legal vacation length

 ## Testing

 ### Unit tests